Willson Contreras Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 15th in the league with a collective 8.8 strikeouts per nine innings.
+- The Mariners pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Mariners' 3.62 team ERA ranks ninth across all MLB pitching staffs.
+- The Mariners' 3.63 team ERA ranks ninth among all league pitching staffs.

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (13 total, 0.7 per game).
+- Mariners pitchers combine to surrender the second-fewest home runs in baseball (14 total, 0.7 per game).

-- Castillo makes the start for the Mariners, his fifth of the season.
-He is 2-0 with a .73 ERA and 26 strikeouts in 24 2/3 innings pitched.
+- The Mariners will send Flexen (0-3) to the mound for his fourth start of the season.
+He is 0-3 with a 7.79 ERA and 11 strikeouts through 17 1/3 innings pitched.

-- In his most recent time out on Sunday, the righty threw seven scoreless innings against the Colorado Rockies while surrendering two hits.
+- The righty's last time out was on Tuesday against the Milwaukee Brewers, when he went six innings, surrendering four earned runs while allowing six hits.

+- In four games this season, the 28-year-old has an ERA of 7.79, with 5.7 strikeouts per nine innings.
+Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.